keikoproj/lifecycle-manager/README.md

 lifecycle-manager uses lifecycle hooks from the autoscaling group (via SQS) to pre-drain the instances for you.

+In addition to node draining, lifecycle-manager also tries to deregister the instance from any discovered ALB target group, this helps with pre-draining for the ALB instances prior to shutdown in order to avoid in-flight 5xx errors on your ALB - this feature is currently supported for `aws-alb-ingress-controller`.

 ## Usage

 1. Follow the [AWS docs](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html#sqs-notifications) to create an SQS queue named `lifecycle-manager-queue`, a notification role, and a lifecycle-hook on your autoscaling group pointing to the created queue.